instamojo-hack/PanExtractionService/README.md

 ## Running the app
 A working GCP account with ![Vision API](https://cloud.google.com/vision/) enabled is required.
 The app will require a service account to work.
 The instruction for setting up one can be found here: https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances.
 The service account details need to be placed in the project root.

 A firebase project with a realitme database and firebase service account is also required.
+Instructions can be found here: https://firebase.google.com/docs/admin/setup

 ## Functionalities